basp/raina/README.md

 This will select all types in the assembly, select all methods from those types and concatenate that into a long list of methods.
 It will then calculate the **rank** and **number of lines of code** for each method, store that into a sequence of anonymous objects and finally dump that enumerable into the **LINQPad** output.

-Note that debug information (i.e. there has to be a 'pdb' file associated with your assembly in order for this to work).
+Note that debug information has to be present (i.e. there has to be a 'pdb' file associated with your assembly) in order for this example to work.

 ## examples
 * [Raina reporting about herself from LINQPad](https://imgur.com/yhzzqV5)